Diversity, Equity and Inclusion

 HOBT has invested time and resources since summer 2017 to better understand ourselves as an organization and to identify what changes will be necessary to more authentically represent the communities present in HOBT’s core neighborhoods.

-We do not pretend to be experts and we have much more to learn.
+We have much more to learn.
 Here are some of the resources we have engaged with to deepen our understanding and commitment to action.

 - Characteristics of White Supremacy Culture Explores fifteen characteristics of White Supremacy Culture, how they show up, and what we can do to address them.